Alex1986ham/Part_I/Part_2.md

 - git merge <name-of-branch-to-merge-in> (beeing in masters branch a sidebar branch will be merged to master branch)
 - git reset --hard HEAD^ (turns a merge back)

+### Undoing changes

+- git commit --amend -m "..." (to update the most-recent commit instead of creating a new one)
+- git revert <SHA-of-commit-to-revert> (When you tell Git to revert a specific commit, Git takes the changes that were made in commit and does the exact opposite of them)
+- git reflog (You've got to be careful with Git's resetting capabilities.
+This is one of the few commands that lets you erase commits from the repository.
+If a commit is no longer in the repository, then its content is gone.
+To alleviate the stress a bit, Git does keep track of everything for about 30 days before it completely erases anything.
+To access this content, you'll need to use the git reflog command.
+Check out these links for more info)

+- git reset <reference-to-commit> (The git reset command is used to reset (erase) commits) it could be used to...:
+    - move the HEAD and current branch pointer to the referenced commit
+    - erase commits
+    - move committed changes to the staging index
+    - unstage committed changes
+- git reset --mixed HEAD~1 (will move the last commit to working directory)
+- git reset --soft HEAD~1 (will move the last commit to staging index)
+- git reset --hard HEAD~1 (will move the last commit to trash, where it will be available for 30 days)
+- git branch backup (before reset a commit, create a backup)